Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

        - since it's a no-brainer, it is like "muscle-memory"
        - yes, it is boring
        - that's why you can think about other (more important) problems while you do it!
+    - by keeping the structure clean, you enable
+       - being able to apply massive rewrites (if needed)
+       - being able to upgrade your dependencies
+          - semver is your friend (assuming you have all dependencies specified)
+       - being able to detect bugs faster